yingying96/hats-ci/guidetohats.md

 * Run robot scripts using Hats-ci
 * View logs and recordings generated

 ## Step 0.
-Pre-requisite
+Pre-requisites
-* Ensure that you have already downloaded the latest version of [hats-ci](https://github.com/younglim/hats-ci)
+* Ensure that you have already downloaded the latest version of [hats-ci](https://github.com/younglim/hats-ci) and [Scrcpy](https://github.com/Genymobile/scrcpy)
 * Ensure that you are connected to at least one android device
 * Downloaded the web browsers (E.g. Google Chrome, Microsoft Edge) that you want to test on
 * Basic understanding of [robot framework](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html)